 Using the status bar

-The Dundas BI status bar normally appears at the bottom of the screen, and contains several key features.
+The status bar normally appears at the bottom of the screen, and contains several key features.
 The status bar is also known as a 'taskbar'.

 2. Elements of the status bar

-After opening any item in Dundas BI, the status bar normally appears and contains some or all of these common elements.
+After opening any file that you work with full screen like a dashboard or metric set, the status bar normally appears and contains some or all of these common elements.

-The figure below illustrates the different parts of the Dundas BI status bar as seen when editing a dashboard:
+The figure below illustrates the different parts of the status bar as seen when editing a dashboard:

 2.1.
 Name of the item

-The name of the file (e.g., metric set or dashboard) you currently have open is displayed on the left side of the status bar.
-Double-click the name in the status bar if you want to rename it.
+The name of the file you currently have open (e.g., metric set or dashboard) is displayed on the left side of the status bar.
+Double-click the name in the status bar to rename it.

 To find out which project and folder contains the current item, you can hover over (or long-tap) the name to view its full location in a tooltip popup.